jspreddy/geolocation-utils/README.md

 {lat: 51.9280573, lng: 4.4203587}            // Leaflet, MongoDB, and Google Maps
 ```

-TODO: write out which objects are supported by which libraries
+TODO: write out which object stucture are supported by which libraries exactly

 # Build